The All-Encompassing Pearl Harbor Experience

 February 4, 2017

 There are many ways you can brush up on your Pearl Harbor history.
 You can try to find old television specials, pick up published accounts, visit dedicated web sites and social media groups.
-Or, you can actually visit the site of the shocking Japanese attack.
+Or, for the best Pearl Harbor experience, you can actually visit the site of the shocking Japanese attack.
 On December 7th, 1941, at approximately 0800 hours, the history of Pearl Harbor was changed forever, and much of that history has been frozen in time at the World War II Valor in the Pacific National Monument.

 This monument, administered by the US National Park Service, is an all-encompassing journey back to 1941, where you can hear about the devastation and relive the panic of the crewmen aboard battleships including the USS Oklahoma and the now-iconic USS Missouri.
 Through exhibits and artifacts, find yourself transported back in time to the moment the first shell hit the USS Arizona.